 The Largest Casino Resorts in the US

-The gambling industry has become massive in the last decade, and it is still growing rapidly towards new heights.
+The gambling industry has grown immensely in the last decade, and it is still reaching new heights.
 Nowadays, most of the top-tier casinos are by no means casinos only.
-They offer a unique environment which is a blend of distinct non-gaming facilities.
+Instead, they offer a unique environment that blends different non-gaming activities.

-The visitors can thus spend a night (or more) in luxurious hotels, enjoy fine-dining in several high-profile restaurants within each significant casino, go shopping at huge centers, relax at pool & spa centers, attend major theatrical shows, or play golf for instance.
+The visitors can thus spend a night in luxurious hotels, enjoy fine dining in several high-profile restaurants, go shopping at malls, relax at pool & spa centers, attend major theatrical shows, or play golf.

-Some of the richest American businessmen fight for bragging rights, but who truly offers the widest array of gaming machines, table games, hotel rooms, shopping malls, and restaurants?
+Some of the wealthiest American businesspeople fight for bragging rights, but who truly offers the most comprehensive array of gaming machines, table games, hotel rooms, shopping malls, and restaurants?

 We are just about to answer these questions by providing the most recent list of the ten largest casino resorts in the United States.